HHOOSSPPEE/Summer2023_IntermediateDevelopment/README.md

 # Summer2023_IntermediateDevelopment
 This course reflects the various skills and disciplines that are brought together in modern game development: game design, programming, asset creation, and critical analysis.
-Classroom lectures and lab time will all be used to bring these different educational vectors together into a coherent whole; the workshop will be organized around a single, long-term, hands-on, game creation project.
+Classroom lectures and lab time will all be used to bring these different educational vectors together into a series of Unity projects.

 **Instructor:** Merry Hospelhorn